 Hardly anything there for you to see.

 Like a crack in a large structure, change can begin with a barely visible fracture which eventually splits the entire foundation open wide.
-Make a playlist of songs about change as you make an impact in your world.

 6. "Through Glass" by Stone Sour